Aman0Analyst/Aman0Analyst/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on data privacy and anonymization systems
+- ⚡ Fun fact: **Machine Learning** is just **Matrix Multiplication** in refined and beautified form.

 <!--
 **Aman0Analyst/Aman0Analyst** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.